 In fact, every time the ball doesn’t look good, I’m going to laugh okay.”

-Now if I can practice this, and by the way I’ve done this, until my ‘ego mind’ gets back involved of course, I play a different game!
+Now Harv argues that if he can practice this, and by the way he’s done this, until his ‘ego mind’ gets back involved of course, he plays a different game!

 And you know what?

-I’ve done this several times, I refuse to feed the fear of commitment and every time it’s come out where I had a GREAT TIME.
+He’s done this several times, he refuses to feed the fear of commitment and every time it’s come out where he had a GREAT TIME.

-Another example is when my son and I were going to football games and our team wasn’t doing so great.
+Another example is when Harv and his son were going to football games and their team wasn’t doing so great.

-So we decided with the next game we were going to that, instead of cheering only for our team, we’re going to cheer for any good play regardless of which team’s doing well.
+So they decided with the next game they were going to that, instead of cheering only for their preferred team, they’re going to cheer for any good play regardless of which team’s doing well.

-It simply didn’t matter where the good plays came from because we were happy for any good play.
+It simply didn’t matter where the good plays came from because both of them were happy for any good play.

-We had a great time, we were laughing, we were feeling good… it was amazing.
+They had such a great time, because they were laughing, they were feeling good… it was amazing, he says.

 WHY?